First Day Hike 2018: Deception Pass State Park

 This big fellow next to the trail is a glacial erratic.
 It is bigger than it looks in the photo.
 The protrusion in the front comes up to my shoulders.
 This light gray stone, probably granite, is different from the local light brown material.
 This is a hint that it was probably brought here from somewhere else.

 Left: In its almost perpetual winter shade, everything at North Beach was covered with frost.
 Right: Across Deception Pass, at the same time, Lighthouse Point basked in the low winter sun.

 Even the gulls were out enjoying this beautiful New Year's Day.

 When I got back to the amphitheater, I noticed a crowd had gathered.

 The object of their interest was Gracie the Gray Whale.
 Gracie likes to make new friends during special events.
 Jacqueline French, the park's AmeriCorps Interpreter, enjoys educating visitors about this indigenous marine mammal.
 From West Beach, I have seen Gracie's relatives swimming out in the Strait.

 Heading back to my car, I noticed the Olympic Mountains rising above a low cloud bank.
 From where I stood, the mountains were about 50 miles/80 km away.

 Just offshore from the parking lot, there were only gulls on "Fraggle Rock."
 I wondered where the Black Oystercatchers and Cormorants were.
 Too much New Year's Eve, perhaps, was keeping them from venturing out.
 "Fraggle Rock" is my name for this "little world apart."

 One of the best ways I can think of to spend New Year's morning is hiking at Deception Pass State Park.
 During each of the seven, we have explored a different section of the park.
-I am already looking forward to my eight First Day Hike in 2019.
+I am already looking forward to my eighth First Day Hike in 2019.
 I wonder where it will take us.